-Christian Preaching: How Do We Get Rid of Sin in Our Lives?
+Christian Preaching: How Do We Get Rid of the Bondage of Sin in Our Lives?

 Thesaid, “Truly, truly, I say to you, Whoever commits sin is the servant of sin.
 And the servant stays not in the house for ever: but the son stays ever” (John 8: 34–35).
 The Lord’s words tell us that if people cannot rid themselves of the bondage and shackles of sin, and they continue to commit sins, then they are the servants of sin and shall never enter the kingdom of God.
 Reading this passage of Scripture, many faithful brothers and sisters feel confused: “We believe in the Lord, so why can’t we rid ourselves of sin?
 Just how can we rid ourselves of the shackles of sin?”

-- Why Are We Unable to Get Rid of Sin in Our Faith in the Lord?
+- Why Are We Unable to Get Rid of the Bonds of Sin in Our Faith in the Lord?

-- How Can Christians Rid Themselves of Sin?
+- How Can Christians Rid Themselves of the Bonds of Sin?

 - How Does God Cleanse and Judge Man?

-Why Are We Unable to Get Rid of Sin in Our Faith in the Lord?
+Why Are We Unable to Get Rid of the Bonds of Sin in Our Faith in the Lord?